 Although one severe incident can be enough to create a claim of illegal workplace harassment, typically there is a repetitive nature to the harassing behavior.

-When does Harrassment become Unlawful?
+When does Harassment become Unlawful?

-Sometime the line of what is illegal harassment is obvious and sometimes it’s a little blurred.
-Generally harassment is illegal when the individual must endure the offensive conduct as a prerequisite to continued employment.
+Sometime the line of what is illegal harassment is obvious, and sometimes it’s a little blurred.
+Generally, harassment is illegal when the individual must endure the offensive conduct as a prerequisite to continued employment.
 Also, if the conduct is so severe and pervasive that a reasonable person would consider it intimidating, abusive, or hostile.
 Another indicator the behaviors may be illegal is if the employee suffered a decrease or negative effect in pay or status based on the supervisor’s harassment.